doodspav/coc-api-image/README.md

 # coc-api-image
 This repo lets you generate a image of someone's main base profile in clash of clans using their #.

-UNDER CONSTRUCTION RN , WAIT FOR ME TO FINISH IT

 Uses the clash of clans api - get an api key at https://developer.clashofclans.com/

 Tutorial
 ------
-Use python 2.7 (might work with 3 but not tested)
+Use python 2.7 (and I'm 99% sure it works in python 3.x)

 Using git: